kingdomkind/config-king/docs/arguments.md

     - Options: true, false
     - Example: DEFAULT_YES=true
     - Description: Changes the default behaviour of y/n questions config-king asks you (eg. removing a directory).
 Setting to true means that pressing enter assumes you pressed y, and setting false assumes that pressing enter means n.

+- AUTH_AGENT
+    - Type: String
+    - Default: sudo
+    - Options: Any authentication manager that supports being pre-pended to the command (eg. doas or sudo)
+    - Example: AUTH_AGENT=sudo
+    - Description: Changes the pre-pended command that bash commands are run with to gain root access.

 *Please note that unrecognised arguments are simply skipped, and are not announced to the user.*